hoangdesu/Unit-Converter-MATLAB-App-Designer-GUI/README.md

 <a name="what"></a>
 # What is this?
 * My individual project for OENG1207 - Digital Fundamentals using MATLAB's App Designer.
-* This program allows user to convert different unit types between Metric and Imperial system using a clean and comprehensive GUI design.
+* This program allows user to convert different unit types between Metric and Imperial systems using a clean and comprehensive GUI design.
 * Full project documentation and report can be found in the docs folder.

 ![Program interface](./img/interface.png "Program interface")